MBS+TOX program (Applied Toxicology)

 - federal and provincial government regulatory departments

-- contract research organizations and institutional research centres
+- contract research organizations and institutional research centers

-Students in the MBS+TOX will develop core competencies required for a career in Applied Toxicology including knowledge of the regulatory requirements for drug/chemical safety evaluation, toxicology risk assessment including practical elements of toxicity testing, study design evaluation, statistical analysis, data interpretation and report writing.
+Students in the MBS+TOX program will develop core competencies required for a career in applied toxicology including knowledge of the regulatory requirements for drug/chemical safety evaluation, toxicology risk assessment including practical elements of toxicity testing, study design evaluation, statistical analysis, data interpretation and report writing.
 Development of professional skills will also be emphasized including critical thinking, problem solving, effective communication, as well as interpersonal skills including leadership and teamwork.

-The MBS+TOX includes core courses and electives with practicum placements in government agencies and industries that emphasize application of concepts and skills to solve toxicology-related problems, develop toxicology-based submissions to regulatory agencies and assess toxicological risk.
+The MBS+TOX includes required and recommended core courses and optional electives as well practicum placements in government agencies, industries and consulting firms that emphasize application of concepts and skills to solve toxicology-related problems, develop toxicology-based submissions to regulatory agencies and assess toxicological risk.

-- MBS+TOX students complete the 1 year 'Masters of Biomedical Sciences' program with an applied specialization in Toxicology
+- MBS+TOX students complete the 1-year program in the field of Pharmacology and Toxicology with a specialization in Applied Toxicology

 - mandatory start in the Fall semester

-- 4.0 Course Credits as per MBS requirements
+- 4.0 Course Credits as per the MBS program

 - TOX*6000 Advanced Principles of Toxicology S [0.5]